telekom-security/PEBA/README.md

    	./start.sh

 The webapplication runs on port 9922.
 It needs a [reverse proxy](http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/#proxy-setups)  for SSL termination.
-Currently logs errors to `./error.log` - no access log.
+Running as shown above, it logs errors to `./error.log`.

 **Deploy Application:**

-The application can be deployed via ansible on a debian (tested: Stretch) / ubuntu (tested 16.04) system and started using an init script.
+The application can be deployed via ansible on a debian (tested: Stretch) / ubuntu (tested 16.04) system and started using a systemd script.
+PEBA further relies on an elasticsearch and memcache installation which needs to be configured separately.
 Adjust ./ansible/hosts with the correct paramters (hostname and following operational values).
 Then deploy via:

     ./ansible/deploy.sh <prod|test>

+** Adding users: **

+In order to add users to the authentication pool, the script `./misc/add-user.py` can be used.

 **Functional Tests:**